-- (1) The inmate's name; - (2) For each designated violence-related or sex-related offense for which the inmate was sentenced to a prison term or term of imprisonment and is in DRC's custody and for each other offense for which the inmate was sentenced and is in DRC's custody all of the following: - (a) The name of the offense; - (b) The Revised Code section of which the offense is a violation; - (c) The age and gender of each victim of the offense if those facts are known; - (d) The range of the possible prison terms or term of imprisonment that could have been imposed for the offense; - (e) The actual prison term or term of imprisonment imposed for the offense; - (f) The county in which the offense was committed; - (g) The date on which the inmate began serving the prison term or term of imprisonment imposed for the offense; - (h) Either the date on which the inmate will be eligible for parole relative to the offense if the term is an indefinite term or life term or the date on which the term ends if the prison term is for a definite term. - (3) If applicable, notice of the fact that the inmate will be having a hearing regarding a possible grant of judicial release, the date of the hearing, and the right of any person, described below in "Motion for judicial release," to submit to the court a written statement regarding the possible judicial release. - (4) If the offender is serving a prison term as a sexually violent predator who committed a sexually violent offense, notice of the fact that the offender will be having a hearing regarding the determination of whether to modify the requirement that the offender serve the entire prison term in a state correctional facility, whether to continue, revise, or revoke any existing modification of that requirement, or whether to terminate the prison term, and the date of the hearing.
+- (1) The inmate's name; - (2) For each offense for which the inmate was sentenced to a prison term or term of imprisonment and is in DRC's custody all of the following: - (a) The name of the offense; - (b) The Revised Code section of which the offense is a violation; - (c) The gender of each victim of the offense if those facts are known; - (d) Whether each victim of the offense was an adult or child, if those facts are known: - (e) The range of the possible prison terms or term of imprisonment that could have been imposed for the offense; - (f) The actual prison term or term of imprisonment imposed for the offense: - (g) The county in which the offense was committed; - (h) The date on which the inmate began serving the prison term or term of imprisonment imposed for the offense; - (i) Either the date on which the inmate will be eligible for parole relative to the offense if the term is an indefinite term or life term or the date on which the term ends if the prison term is a definite term. - (3) If applicable and if known to DRC prior to the conduct of a hearing for judicial release, notice of the fact that the inmate will be having a hearing regarding a possible grant of judicial release, the date of the hearing, and the right of any person, described below in "Motion for judicial release," to submit to the court a written statement regarding the possible judicial release.

-- (5) If applicable, notice that an inmate might be under consideration for a pardon or commutation of a sentence or will be having a hearing regarding a possible grant of parole and notice of the right of any person to submit a written statement regarding the pending action, as described below in "Recommendations for pardon, commutation, or parole," at least three weeks before such a recommendation. - (6) If applicable, notice of a pending transfer to transitional control, the date of the possible transfer, and the right of any person to submit a statement regarding the possible transfer, as described below in "Transitional control," at least three weeks before transfer. - (7) If applicable, prompt notice of an inmate's escape from any facility in which the inmate was incarcerated and of the capture of the inmate after escape. - (8) If applicable, notice of the inmate's death while in confinement. - (9) Prior to the release of the inmate from confinement, notice of the fact that the inmate will be released, the date of release, and, if applicable, the terms and conditions of the release.
+- (4) If the offender is serving a prison term as a sexually violent predator who committed a sexually violent offense, prior notice of any hearing the offender will be having a hearing regarding the determination of whether to modify the requirement that the offender serve the entire prison term in a state correctional facility, whether to continue, revise, or revoke any existing modification of that requirement, or whether to terminate the prison term, and the date of the hearing. - (5) If applicable, notice that an inmate might be under consideration for a pardon or commutation of a sentence or will be having a hearing regarding a possible grant of parole, notice of the right of any person to submit a written statement regarding the pending action, as described below in 'Recommendations for pardon, commutation, or parole," and notice of the hearing date regarding a possible grant of parole, at least three weeks before such a recommendation or hearing. - (6) If applicable, notice of a pending transfer to transitional control, the date of the possible transfer, and the right of any person to submit a statement regarding the possible transfer, as described below in "Transitional control," at least three weeks before a hearing regarding the transfer. - (7) If applicable, prompt notice of an inmate's escape from any facility in which the inmate was incarcerated and of the capture of the inmate after escape. - (8) If applicable, notice of the inmate's death while in confinement. - (9) Prior to the release of the inmate from confinement, notice of the fact that the inmate will be released, the date of release, and, if applicable, the standard terms and conditions of the release. - (10) If applicable, notice of the inmate's judicial release.